dlopez-bioinfo/dlopez-bioinfo.github.io/cnvDB/readme.md

 ![alt annotation][annotation]

 * **Frequency**.
 CNVs frecuency for each CNV is calculated as the ratio of individuals having at least one CNV overlapping it.
 For non coding regions, only WGS are taken into account.
-Please, bear in mind that frecuencies may vary a lot depending on the method used to calculate it.
+Please, bear in mind that the frecuency may vary depending on the method used to calculate it.

 * **Samples**.
 Despite gene pleiotropy cannot be completely ruled out, samples were binned at higher disease ICD10 categories.
 The main objetive is using the repository as a pseudo-control population for finding new disease-causing CNVs, with the idea that ‘disease A is a healthy control for disease B’.
 Additionally, samples can also be filtered out according to their main [HPO](https://hpo.jax.org/app/) or the gender.